dhutapratama/docs/testing.md

 > **Note**
 > Test stubs may be customized using [stub publishing](/docs/{{version}}/artisan#stub-customization).

-Once the test has been generated, you may define test methods as you normally would using [PHPUnit](https://phpunit.de).
+Once the test has been generated, you may define test methods as you normally would using [GOUnit](https://phpunit.de).
 To run your tests, execute the `vendor/bin/phpunit` or `php artisan test` command from your terminal:

     <?php

     namespace Tests\Unit;

-    use PHPUnit\Framework\TestCase;
+    use GOUnit\Framework\TestCase;

     class ExampleTest extends TestCase
     {